PiyKat/Grammar-Checker/README.md

 # Grammar-Checker

-The purpose of the code is to correct simple grammatical mistakes using deep learning techniques, more specifically an delay sequence to sequence model with attention mechanism.
+The purpose of the code is to correct simple grammatical mistakes using deep learning techniques, more specifically a delayed sequence to sequence model with attention mechanism.

-## Datasets
+## Dataset

-Since there is no open source dataset for the purpose of grammar correction, I decided to use a simple technique for adding grammatical pertubations to a dataset that contains respectable no of sentences with consistent grammar.
-This was the largest collection of conversational written English I could find that was mostly grammatically correct, consisting of over 300k lines.

 Given a sample of text like this, the next step is to generate input-output pairs to be used during training.
 This is done by: